I’m wondering these days about how to be a better friend. Modern life makes friendship hard.

 One of my oldest friends has been sending me music recommendations for more than ten years, just with a little, “You will like this,” or “This’ll make you laugh.”
 I have another friend who sends me film reviews and another who sends me amazing cat memes.

 It’s such a small thing, but letting your friends know that something you saw made you think of them, is an easy way of making our friends feel valued.
-I’m definitely wanting to do more of this in 2019.
+I’m definitely wanting to do more of this year.

 Remember Details about their Life

 After a big crisis in someone’s life, set a weekly reminder on your phone to check in.
 Even if it’s just a quick call, or a text.
 People need to know you’re thinking of them, and if they DO need support, they’ll know you’re there for them.